vargo-james/quick-test/README.md

     the examples here.

   2. HIERARCHICAL STRUCTURE: Tests are composed using the classic composite pattern.
-The actual class name is test_suite, but you won't need to remember that.
+The actual class name is test_suite.
 A test_suite object has the structure of a tree.
 A leaf in this tree is a test_suite object that holds a single test function.
 A proper node is a test_suite object that itself holds a collection of test_suite objects.
 The benefit of this structure is that it is as easy to define the test object for your entire library/program as it is for a single class method.

   3. GOOD REPORTING: Error messages are "scoped" so that you can easily tell exactly which test function produced the message without having to somehow